Balance Training Exercises

 The exercises are fun, with regular practice will sure to improve balance.
 Yng Shiang, Tan

-If you haven't thought much about maintaining - or improving - your balance, now is a good time to start.
+If you haven't thought much about maintaining - or improving - your balance now is a good time to start.
 Most of the exercises I've put together in this course involve activities to improve balance.
-Balance is a component of health that you must never overlook; without it, all of the weight training and exercise in the world won’t help you.
+Balance is a component of health that you must never overlook; without it, all the weight training and exercise in the world won’t help you.

-In order to have good balance, you rely on the information given to your brain from three main body systems: your ears, the nerve endings in your muscles, and your eyes (vision).
+To have good balance, you rely on the information given to your brain from three main body systems: your ears, the nerve endings in your muscles, and your eyes (vision).

 Your sense of vision is a big part of good balance.
 Vision works hand in hand with the inner ear to maintain balance.
 If you move your eyes or take vision out of the equation altogether, it's harder to balance.
 You might be surprised how challenging it is to simply stand with your eyes closed.
 We play a lot with removing vision during some of the more advanced exercises in this course.

-By using the balance techniques in this course, you will start to really pay attention to your body as you exercise, and should notice improvements in your balance, coordination, POSTURE, core strength, agility and athletic skill.
+By using the balance techniques in this course, you will start to really pay attention to your body as you exercise, and you should notice improvements in your balance, coordination, POSTURE, core strength, agility, and athletic skill.
 You even burn more calories during balance training!
-These exercises can be used to build confidence when you are trying new fitness programs and taken with you as you age to help prevent spills and falls.
+These exercises can be used to build confidence when you are trying new fitness programs and are taken with you as you age to help prevent spills and falls.

 Balance training is good for people of every age, so don't be afraid to start incorporating these exercises into your daily workouts.
-Everyone can benefit from the exercises in this course, and it's a really fun course; so you may not even notice that you are exercising!
+Everyone can benefit from the exercises in this course, and it's a really fun course, so you may not even notice that you are exercising!

 I hope to see you on the inside!